PointCloudLibrary/pcl/doc/tutorials/content/hull_2d.rst

 .. note::

    This tutorial is written for assuming you are looking for the **CONCAVE** hull.
    If you would like the **CONVEX** hull for a plane model, just replace concave with convex at EVERY point in this tutorial, including the source file, file names and the CMakeLists.txt file.
+You will also need to comment out setAlpha(), as this is not applicable to convex hulls.

 The explanation
 ---------------